lior-k/fast-elasticsearch-vector-scoring/README.md

 ## Maven configuration
 * Clone the project
 * `mvn package` to compile the plugin as a zip file
-* In Elasticsearch run `elasticsearch-plugin install file://PATH_TO_ZIP` to install plugin
+* In the Elasticsearch root folder run `./bin/elasticsearch-plugin install file://<PATH_TO_ZIP>` to install plugin. for example: `./bin/elasticsearch-plugin install file:///Users/lior/dev/fast-elasticsearch-vector-scoring/target/releases/elasticsearch-binary-vector-scoring-5.6.9.zip`